opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 I have no intuition or theoretical explanation for why the exponent, the slope, is -1.6

-One the left side, at te top of the chart, are "words" that occur in only a handful of pairs.
+One the left side, at the top of the chart, are "words" that occur in only a handful of pairs.

 Dataset inspection reveals that it is junk.